2021 Nissan 400Z Won't Be Electrified, At Least Not Right Away

 Getting back to the much-awaited Z car, Espinosa said he believes there’s room for “two different things.”
 He was referring to a conventionally powered version and one that could be either a hybrid or a pure EV.
 Nissan’s executive added that while EV tech has greatly evolved in recent years, it’s not yet worthy of a performance-oriented model.
 Other automakers would beg to disagree, but Espinosa said the hardware available at the moment is “not at the level you can deliver the performance expected in a sports car.”

-Drawbacks such as the battery pack’s weight and the lack of consistency regarding power output are two of the main hurdles, but Nissan aims to address both by taking advantage of its involvement in Formula E. Espinosa is confident there’s still room to improve the ol’ combustion before hopping on the electrified bandwagon in the “mid to long term.”
+Drawbacks such as the battery pack’s weight and the lack of consistency regarding power output are two of the main hurdles, but Nissan aims to address both by taking advantage of its involvement in Formula E. In the meantime, Espinosa is confident there’s still room to improve the ol’ combustion before hopping on the electrified bandwagon in the “mid to long term.”

 Gallery: 2021 Nissan 400Z Rendering